 Where type

-refers to the type of ratelimit and could be one of the following:
+refers to the type of ratelimit, which could be:

 bounce_to